Am I eligible?

 You may apply if

-You have been commissioned by a commercial British publisher to write a full-length work of fiction, poetry, or non-fiction and need funding (in addition to any publisher’s advance) for important research, travel, or other general expenditure.
+You have been commissioned by a commercial British or Irish publisher to write a full-length work of fiction, poetry, or non-fiction and need funding (in addition to any publisher’s advance) for important research, travel, or other general expenditure.

 In both cases you must have a non-contributory contract (currently or for a previous publication) where you, the author, did not pay funds towards publication costs.